 Issue 3: Azure Allocation Failures

-Symptoms: VM stuck in “Starting” state, “AllocationFailed” in activity log, no boot diagnostics output.
+Symptoms: VM stuck in “Starting” state indefinitely, “AllocationFailed” in activity log.

 az vm deallocate --resource-group MyResourceGroup --name MyVM